Laura Dillingham-Mailman, Director

 Laura has been the C.O.A.
 Senior Center Director since February, 1993.
 She received her B.A., Education, History from R.I.
 College in 1975.
 She taught Special Education in a private school in Westfield, MA before marrying and moving to Lawrence.
 She "subbed" in Lawrence until moving to Merrimac in 1979. in 1987 she returned to the classroom to teach Kindergarten at Ann Crane's in Haverhill.
 When her youngest child was in the 3rd grade she accepted the Director's position at the Council on Aging in Merrimac.
 During her tenure the services and programs have continued to increase to meet the growing needs of the senior population and their families.
 A new Senior Center was built in 2001.
 A meals program was established in 1995 and today the Senior Center enjoys excellent home-style cooked meals (maybe better), Monday through Friday.
 Transportation services have increased with the addition of vans, and the staff works as a team to provide services, activities, and special programs.
 There is never a dull moment!
 Laura is the proud recipient of the Massachusetts Councils on Aging & Senior Centers Director of the Year Award, 2002 and Unsung Heroin Award, 2013.

 When not at the Senior Center, Laura can be found in her garden, traveling, singing in the choir, reading a book or cooking for a family “gathering”.
 She lives in Merrimac with her husband, George and various family pets, including 3 dogs and 2 cats.
-She has three grown children Kirstin (who lives in St. Louis), Karen (lives in Merrimac) and Katrina (who lives in Kittery with her husband), and several "adopted kids and grandkids" that she also adores.
+She has three grown children Kirstin (who lives in St. Louis), Karen (lives in Merrimac) and Katrina (who lives in Kittery with her husband and their beautiful daughter), and several "adopted kids and grandkids" that she also adores.

 Ann M. Murphy, Administrative Assistant

 Ann moved to Merrimac from Pennsylvania after her marriage to "Jack" in 1976.
 She taught Home Economics at the Pentucket Middle School for 6 years prior to beginning her family.
-She has a daughter, Colleen (who is married and has a beautiful son, Liam) and a son, John (who is married and now lives in the Cincinnatti, Ohio area.
+She has a daughter, Colleen (who is married and has a beautiful son, Liam) and a son, John (who is married and now lives in the Cincinnatti, Ohio area with their son, Jack.
 He is a former Navy officer and served in Iraq).

 Ann worked for Northshore Realtors for 11 years prior to accepting the Adminstrative Assistants position here.She brings her extensive knowledge of office management and computer skills to the position.

-When not at work, she is enjoying her grandson and doing projects with her husband.
+When not at work, she is enjoying her grandsons and doing projects with her husband.
 Sometimes she gets to enjoy her pool and cookouts with friends during the warm weather.

 Sandra Blanchet, Volunteer Coordinator